 You may now add more questions and finish up your form.
 If you’d like to learn more about Google forms, read this post about the icons and functions of Google Forms.

-What can you do with response validation in Google Forms?
+What can you do with Google Forms response validation?

 Types of rules you can set for different questions